SuhasRB03/Linux-System-and-Network-Configuration-Project/README.md

-# Linux System & Network Configuration – IE2012 Project
+# Linux System & Network Configuration Project

-This repository contains the coursework for the Systems and Network Programming module (IE2012).
+This repository contains an assignment for the Systems and Network Programming module (IE2012).
 It focuses on configuring and managing Linux systems through practical tasks in a virtualized environment.

 ## Project Overview